Project 7: Web CTF

 flag1:d1bc8d3ba4afc7e109612cb73acbdddac052c93025aa1f82942edabb7deb82a1

-The secret flags can be anywhere within the NuReddit website: inside the source code, inside headers sent between the browser and the server, inside databases stored on the server, behind xss, etc. It is 100% feasible to find all five flags; none have been hidden in such a way that it requires wizard-level exploitation skills, or raw amounts of brute force to locate.
-You do not need to write any code or programs to exploit this site.
+The secret flags can be anywhere within the website: inside the source code, inside headers sent between the browser and the server, inside databases stored on the server, behind xss, etc. It is 100% feasible to find all flags; none have been hidden in such a way that it requires wizard-level exploitation skills, or hashcat to locate.

 Rules